arbrandes/edx-documentation/en_us/course_authors/source/course_features/credit_courses/in_course_reverification.rst

 *****************************************

-.. note:: The in-course identity reverification process requires using the edx- reverification-block, which is :ref:`Levels of Support<unsupported>`.
-You must follow the steps to :ref:`Add_Unsupported_Exercises_Problems<allow adding unsupported>` tools and problem types before you can complete the steps to enable in-course identity reverification.
+.. note:: The in-course identity reverification process requires using the edx- reverification-block, which is :ref:`unsupported<Levels of Support>`.
+You must follow the steps to :ref:`allow adding unsupported<Add_Unsupported_Exercises_Problems>` tools and problem types before you can complete the steps to enable in-course identity reverification.

 To enable in-course identity reverification for your course, follow these steps.